defenseunicorns/terraform-aws-tfstate-backend/README.md

 Ensure Terraform is available on the local system and that the AWS CLI has the appropriate credentials put in place.

+### Examples

+To view examples of how you can leverage this tfstate-backend Module, please see the [examples](./examples) directory.

 ### Testing

 - `make test` will execute the tests the same way they run in CI
 - `make run-pre-commit-hooks` will run linting and formatting checks and will fix most errors automatically.

 If opening a PR, opening it in `draft` status will prevent the CI tests from running automatically.
 This will prevent executing tests that generate real AWS resources on every push until the PR is ready to review.

-### Examples

-To view examples for how you can leverage this tfstate-backend Module, please see the [examples](./examples) directory.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements